tinify/wordpress-plugin/readme.txt

 = Getting started =

-Install this plugin and obtain your free API key from https://tinypng.com/developers.
-With a free account you can optimize **roughly 100 images each month** (based on a regular WordPress installation).
+Install this plugin and follow the instructions to set up your account.
+With a regular WordPress installation you can optimize **roughly 100 images each month** for free.
 The exact total depends on the number of thumbnail sizes that are in use in your WordPress installation.
 You can change which of the generated thumbnail sizes should be optimized in the *Settings > Media* page.
-If you’re a heavy user you can optimize more images for a small additional fee.
+Once installed you can also switch to a [paid account](https://tinypng.com/dashboard/developers) to remove the limits and optimize as many images as you like.

 = Optimizing all your images =